How Many Hours Is 172 Minutes

 Confusing Minutes and Hours

-One common mistake is confusing minutes with hours.
-Here's the thing — it helps to remember that minutes are smaller units of time than hours.
+One common mistake is confusing minutes with hours. don't forget to remember that minutes are smaller units of time than hours.
 When converting minutes into hours, always divide by 60 to avoid errors.

 Rounding Errors